MicrosoftDocs/patterns-practices/patterns-practices/guide/deploying-prism-in-silverlight-applications.md

 Notice in the following illustration that because the shell and each of the modules has a reference to the infrastructure assembly as a shared class library, if you leave the default settings on those references, you will end up with a separate copy of the library in each of the individual XAP files, which adds unnecessary download size and bandwidth utilization to the application.

+> [!NOTE]
-**Note:** If you plan to have your users install the application OOB, and you expect to deploy updates to your application after it is deployed, you will need to stick to putting all the modules in a single XAP file.
+> If you plan to have your users install the application OOB, and you expect to deploy updates to your application after it is deployed, you will need to stick to putting all the modules in a single XAP file.
 The <strong>Application.CheckAndDownloadUpdateAsync</strong> method will only go out and update the main XAP file that the application was launched from.

 ![](https://msdn.microsoft.com/en-us/Gg405475.ABF64939138D1A7F0260A60B26FAA8F0(en-us,PandP.40).png)